 - protect Amazon WorkSpaces after already protecting your Amazon EC2 instances, see instead Protect Amazon WorkSpaces if you already added your AWS account.

 'Baking the agent' is the process of launching an EC2 instance based on a public AMI, installing the agent on it, and then saving this custom EC2 image as an AMI.
 This AMI (with the agent 'baked in') can then be selected when launching new Amazon EC2 instances.

-Similarly, if you want to deploy the Deep Security Agent on multiple Amazon WorkSpaces, you can create a custom 'WorkSpace bundle' that includes the agent.
+Similarly, if you want to deploy the agent on multiple Amazon WorkSpaces, you can create a custom 'WorkSpace bundle' that includes the agent.
 The custom bundle can then be selected when launching new Amazon WorkSpaces.

 To bake an AMI and create a custom WorkSpace bundle with a pre-installed and pre-activated agent, follow these steps:

 - Add your AWS account to Workload Security

 - Launch a 'master' Amazon EC2 instance or Amazon WorkSpace

 - Verify that the agent was installed and activated properly

 - Create an AMI or custom WorkSpace bundle based on the master

 You'll need to add your AWS accounts to Workload Security.
 These are the AWS accounts that will contain the Amazon EC2 instances and Amazon WorkSpaces that you want to protect.